• Skip to primary navigation

 Note: If you leave the centerpiece outside turn the vase over when you are not using it.
 Otherwise, it will fill up when it rains and damage the candle.

-I chose an annual sweet alyssum as the type of plant for my flowers.
+I chose an annual sweet alyssum as the type of plant for my choice of flower.
 They should stay nice and low and trail over the side.
-This annual plant also comes in a pretty purple for a pop of color too.
+This annual plant also comes in a pretty purple if you'd like more colorful flowers.

-You can play around with the height of the small pot in the large pot and the height of the gravel to find a look that is pleasing to you.
+You can play around with the height of the small pot in the large pot and the height of the gravel to find a pleasing look.
 A great choice for your front porch, deck, or any outdoor space during the summer season.

-Wouldn't this flower pot centerpiece look beautiful at a wedding or shower Save it for yourself or give one to a friend.
+Wouldn't this flower pot centerpiece look beautiful at a wedding or shower?
+Save it for yourself or give it to a friend.
 It's an easy and affordable gift.
-How about Mother's Day?
+How about a Mother's Day gift?

 More Decorative Pot DIY Projects